Ircama/ELM327-emulator/README.md

 ### Helper functions

-The helper function `self.multiline_request()` allows processing multiline requests (SF, FF, CF) and shall be called on each frame, passing the standard method parameters, until data is returned.
-It is able to concatenate a multiline request so that the entire string is returned after the last line; it also internally processes flow control frames while concatenating acquired data, directly delivering `30` FC responses to the application.
-Return codes are:
+The helper function `self.multiline_request()` allows processing multiline requests (SF, FF, CF) and is called on each frame before executing the method (`start()`, `run()`, `stop()`), until data is returned.
+It is able to concatenate a multiline request so that the entire string is returned after the last line and this concatenated string is passed to the *cmd* argument of the method; it also internally processes flow control frames while concatenating acquired data, directly delivering `30` FC responses to the application.
+Its parameters are:

+- *length*: for multi-line commands, value of the *length* byte appearing in the First Frame (FF), or *None* for requests where the size byte is missing;
+- *frame*: *None* for single line commands, or *0* for the first line of a multiline command, or a number greater than 0 for the subsequent lines of a multiline command;
+- *cmd*: request message.

+Its return codes are:

 - *False*: error (the counterpart application sent invalid multiline frames)
 - *None*: incomplete request (a multiline frame is being acquired, but still not completed; additional lines are needed)